How pet parents keep their cool

-Try these free training programmes from our friends at Dogo.
+Try these free training programs from our friends at Dogo.
 For more, check out their website.

 This interface is non-functional and shown for preview purposes.
 Sign in today to start using the tool.

 New pup?
 No problem.
-This course will help you handle this very cute but very chaotic time.
-It covers 12 must-have skills in a week, from toilet training to getting your dog to actually pay attention.
+This course will help you handle this very cute but very crazy time.
+It covers 12 must-have skills in a week, from potty training to getting your dog to actually pay attention.

 This interface is non-functional and shown for preview purposes.
 Sign in today to start using the tool.